igdj/demo-edition/README.md

 ------------------
 Requirements
 - PHP 7.3 or 7.4 (check with `php -v`)
-  PHP 8 doesn't work (due to "solarium/solarium": "^5.1")
+  PHP 8 doesn't work yet (due to "solarium/solarium": "^5.1")
 - composer (check with `composer -v`; if it is missing, see https://getcomposer.org/)
 - MySQL or MariaDB (for metadata storage)
 - Java 1.8 (for XSLT and Solr, check with `java -version`)